Josh-Wickens/football-reactions/README.md

 ___

 - Django
-    - Frame works used to build the backend of the project.
+    - Frameworks used to build the backend of the project.
 - ElephantSQL
     - Database used to store data once deployed
 - Justinmind